yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/actions-outlets/index.md

 ## 🌎 Actions & Outlets

 Actions and Outlets are the way that our program lets the design files communicate with the code files.
-The connection allows us to refer to the objects in the design file, but inside of our code file.
+The connection allows us to refer to the objects in the _design_ file from inside of our _code_ file.
 * **Outlet** - when you want to change the appearance of something or keep track of information
 * **Action** - when you want the code to know that a user took an action